dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

-Thus, the first element of the ``headings:`` sequence contains the heading for the first column in the control, and the first function in the ``generators:`` sequence is used to generate the contents of that column, and so on for each element in each sequence, as shown in `See Defining column headings and contents in table controls <tour.htm#68215>`_.
+Thus, the first element of the ``headings:`` sequence contains the heading for the first column in the control, and the first function in the ``generators:`` sequence is used to generate the contents of that column, and so on for each element in each sequence, as shown in `Defining column headings and contents in table controls <tour.htm#68215>`_.

 .. figure:: images/tour-19.gif